shipt/osmosis/README.md

 react-osmosis is the spontaneous net movement of state objects through a selectively permeable context into a region of higher solute concentration, in the direction that tends to equalize the state concentrations on the two sides.

-Osmosis uses React context and hooks to make an easily accessible and managable state for any React or React Native project
+Osmosis uses React context and hooks to make an easily accessible and manageable state for any React or React Native project.

-# Maintainers

-`@mobile-shopper-devs` Slack Group
-`#eng-shopper-app` Slack Channel

 # Overview